Sunday, January 24, 2016

 Words & music - Michel Legrand, Marilyn & Alan Bergman.
 Sung by The Mike Curb Congregation

-The late-‘60s sound no one ever talks about is the easy-listening, inoffensive pop of The Ray Coniff Singers, The Jerry Ross Symposium, The Bob Crew Generation, and, the folks behind this sunshine pop ditty, The Mike Curb Congregation.
+The late-‘60s sound no one ever talks about is the easy-listening, inoffensive sunshine pop of The Jerry Ross Symposium, The Bob Crew Generation, and the folks behind this ditty, The Mike Curb Congregation.
 While a whole lot of hard rock and rollin’ was going on, bands like these (often just studio singers) gently introduced older folks (and clean-cut young ones) to the New Sound.

 11.